YordyFilpo/Bus-Stop/README.md

 # Bus-Stop
-This programs searches through a list of char values if the bus you are waiting for is coming to you stop.
+This program searches through a list of char values if the bus you are waiting for is coming to your stop.